Constitution of the Society of Early Americanists

 The Society of Early Americanists shall maintain affiliation with the American Literature Association.
 The members of the executive committee may apply for affiliation with other appropriate scholarly organizations and consider requests from smaller or more specialized organizations for affiliation with the Society of Early Americanists.

 The Society shall have a two-part Council of Officers, those serving on the executive committee and those serving on the advisory committee.
 The officers serving on the executive committee of the Society shall be a president, a vice president, and an executive coordinator.
 As outlined below, the executive officers hold elected posts.
-The officers serving on the advisory committee shall include the editor of the newsletter of the Society of Early Americanists (SEAN), the coordinator of the EARAM listserv, the webmaster of the Society’s internet site, the past president of the Society, the treasurer, one co-chair of the Junior Scholars Caucus, and one other person, appointed at the wish and discretion of the president.
+The officers serving on the advisory committee shall include the editor of the newsletter of the Society of Early Americanists (SEAN), the coordinator of the EARAM listserv, the webmaster of the Society’s internet site, the past president of the Society, the treasurer, the officer for diversity, equity, and inclusion (DEI), one co-chair of the Junior Scholars’ Caucus, and one other person, appointed at the wish and discretion of the president.
 Except in the case of the past president of the Society, the advisory officers hold appointed posts.

 Terms of office of the members of the executive committee shall be two years.
 The executive coordinator shall be elected every two years from among members in good standing.
 The current executive coordinator shall automatically become the vice president; and the vice president shall automatically become the president upon the election of a new executive coordinator.